Perseus333/website/_blog/jekyll-first-plugin.md

 You will know the current version of Ruby that you are using.
 If you program works in that version, there is a good chance that it works in the latest major update.
 In the case of the example, I was running Ruby version 3.3.5, however this program should work from version 3.0.0 onwards.

-To create a jekyll plugin it is necessary to have jekyll as a dependency.
+To create a Jekyll plugin it is necessary to have Jekyll as a dependency.
 This is why you need the `add_depencency`.
 In the same fashion as the `required_ruby_version` you also need to include the minimum Jekyll version that you plugin supports, and you can usually go down a couple of versions older that the current one.
 Although make sure to test it to see if something breaks.

-To know the Jekyll version that you are using in your page, you can look into the `Gemfile.lock` file inside of your page root directory.
+To know the Jekyll version that you are using in your page, you can look into the `Gemfile.lock` file inside of your Jekyll site project root directory (assuming that you have a working Jekyll site).
 There, you should be able to see the version of Jekyll in a line like so:

 ```ruby
 ...